|

 that it was an identical car to this that was in the 74/75 2002 brochures."

 So there!
-Trevor
+Ron

 Dempsey Ron's newest toy is possibly the ultimate manifestation of the '02 sickness - a racecar!
 Affectionately dubbed "The Flying Pig" by the previous owners and sporting tasteful pink/yellow/purple colours, it spent many years racing in SCCA events all around the eastern US.
 The car is a tii, however to comply with the pre-1970 equipment rules of the SOVREN vintage racing series, it has been converted to dual Weber DCOE carbs.
 It is now painted in period-correct "Beach Auto" colours.
 VIN: 2585275 Ron's first